Island and Tower

 As I rise I feel a vibration along my back, together with a sensation of moving energy.

-It seems to know the path to mystery, with a voice that can connect to the depths of being, the unconscious.
+It knows the path to mystery, with a voice that connects to the places we can’t touch.

 I face the sea, and watch the air above me with energy eyes.

-But I could almost fly with no eyes at all.
+I feel like I could fly with no eyes at all.

 I know this place well.